audreyshub/my-first-jekyll-site/about.md

 layout: page
 ---

-I'm a dreamer, creative and explorer who made the leap and left a career at top tech companies to pursue a deep yearning for a life of self-designed work, play, and travel.
+I'm a dreamer, creative and explorer who gave up a career at top tech companies to pursue a deep yearning for a life of self-designed work, play, and travel.
+I'm driven by the desire to use my coding skills for good.

 >Tell me, what is it you plan to do with your one wild and precious life? - Mary Oliver